sbhrwl/aws/1.Basics/1.Fundamentals/5.VPC/README.md

 -  NAT instance can be used as a bastion server
 -  Security Groups can be associated with a NAT instance
--  NAT instance supports port forwarding"
+-  NAT instance supports port forwarding

 ### 1. Your EC2 wants to access an application on Internet.
 This application on Internet allows 2 IPs to be whitelisted per customer, what shall we do?
 Configure a NAT gateway for eac AZ with an Elastic IP